cloudquery/cloudquery/website/tables/aws/aws_iam_accounts.md

 # Table: aws_iam_accounts

-This table shows data for AWS IAM Accounts.
+This table shows data for IAM Accounts.

 The primary key for this table is **account_id**.